finnhambly/finnhambly.github.io/blog/agency.md

 \\
 @@acknowledgements
-    Many thanks to Fin Moorhouse and Morgan Simpson for providing helpful feedback on a draft of this post :) \\ I'd be very grateful to receive any comments you have on this post!
-You can submit feedback via [this Google Form](https://forms.gle/cwfhE6GqZrmP9nJH7).
+    Many thanks to Fin Moorhouse and Morgan Simpson for providing helpful feedback on a draft of this post :)
 @@

+{{ addcomments }}